hope-andrew/Instaset/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication and Session Management (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to create an account and sign into their account.
+The last part of this phase is pushing to Heroku to finalize the initial setup of the app.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Posting and Viewing Photos (~2 days)
+I will create a photo resource and add an API route to serve photo data as JSON.
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will then add a backbone model and collection for photos, as well as views to index, show, and add photos for a user.
+I will use the library Filepicker to store the photos and provide an image url to the database.
+By the end of this phase, users will be able to post photos to their account and view individual photos.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3:  User Follows(~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add a follows resource that joins the a following user to the user that they are following.
+I will then add a backbone collection and model for follows.
+From a 'FollowIndex' view, users will be able to see the photos of other users they follow.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Comments and Likes (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will add resources for Comments and Likes and include API routes to serve JSON to backbone.
+I will then create models and collections for both and add 'Index' views to the 'PhotoShow' CompositeView.
+By the end of this phase, users will be able to like and comment on photos and view the users that like a photo.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

-[Details][phase-five]

 ### Bonus Features (TBD)

-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Have a feed of photos
-- [ ] Reblogging
+- [ ] Have the feed feature recent photos from followers
-- [ ] Multiple sessions/session management
+- [ ] Tag other users in photos
-- [ ] User avatars
+- [ ] Stamp a time when the sunset occurred
-- [ ] Typeahead search bar
+- [ ] View a timeline of stamped photos

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md